-3000 € travelling money: World Championship & Continental Championship

-Each National Authority wishing to organise an F4 event will have to guarantee the amount of 3000 Euro to be paid as Travel Money and divided equally between the registered competing foreign drivers who successfully start in either time trial, qualifying heat or race to a maximum 250 EUR per driver (the nationality shown on driver's international license).
+3000 € travelling money: World Championship & Continental Championship either time trial, qualifying heat or race to a maximum 250 EUR per driver (the nationality shown on driver's international license).
 All local taxes are paid by race organizers.
 Driver gets money defined in UIM Rule Book.
 Drivers who fail to send in their registered entry forms in due time, according to the advance programme/regulations, may lose all their travel money.
 Travel money must be paid in Euro.
 Organisers unable/unwilling to pay in Euro will have to pay an increase of 10 % on all the amounts due to the drivers.
 Travel money must be distributed by the organiser to the drivers at the end of the race, before they leave the racing place (after the end of the protest time).
 Alternatively organizer pays travel money to the driver bank account latest next Wednesday after the race is over.
 Bank transfer costs are paid by race organisers in this case.
 All TV, film, media and commercial rights are the property of the UIM.